ericdunbar/ics3u_wiki/termwork/Computer-Hardware-P2.md

 	* The budget given is in Canadian dollars.
 	* Take into account shipping (to the school),
 	* Assume you must pay HST on all purchases,
-	* If you are shipping something from out of country, you will also have to figure out how to deal with customs, tariffs, and converting to Canadian dollars.
+	* If you are shipping something from out of country, you will also have to figure out how to deal with customs, tariffs, and converting to Canadian mdollars.
 	* All items must be new purchases (no Kijiji or used items)

 For this section, you are going to want to submit the parts, a link to where you bought them, the price point, and why you chose that particular part over others.
 For the explanations: